devmount/sloth.css/docs/pages/components/breadcrumb.md

 ### Basic breadcrumb path

-Use the `.breadcrumb` class on an ordered list to format the contained elements.
+Use the `breadcrumb` class on an ordered list to format the contained elements.

 <div class="demo">
   <ol class="breadcrumb">